 - New Freshmen need a 107 Selection Index to be admitted directly into CS.
 Others will be admitted to Undeclared w/ Info Tech Interest and will be advised in the Center for Advising and Student Achievement (CASA).

-- External Transfer students will need to have completed a calculus course and a computer programming course and have a 2.5 GPA.
+- External Transfer students will need to have completed a calculus course and a computer programming course and have a CSU GPA of 2.5 or greater.
 Students not meeting these criteria will be admitted to Undeclared Math/Engineering Intent.

-- Internal Transfer students will need to have completed CS163 or CS164 and MATH160, each with at least a C or better, and have a 2.5 overall CSU GPA to change into the Computer Science major.
+- Internal Transfer students will need to have a C or better in CS163 or CS164, and a C or better in MATH160 or CS165, and have a 2.5 overall CSU GPA to change into the Computer Science major.

 - CS163/4 and CS165 will be open to all students with proper prerequisites.
 CS270 and above will be closed to all but CS Majors and CS Minors and ECE Majors.